Carter Ledge Rock Climbing

 Carter Ledge is obvious when you see it as it is very clean perfect granite with occasional Jack Pines growing out of its open face.
 This cliff has been climbed before (possibly many times) but never officially recorded that I could find.
 The second time I climbed Carter Ledge an old fixed angle piton was found at half height.
 The approach takes between one and a half to two hours with the majority of the hiking on the trail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Carter Ledge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Carter Ledge:

 Featured Route For Carter Ledge